Damsith-LK/Web-Development-with-Python/README.md

 ## Things I have learned and projects I have finished ✅

+- Day 65 📖
+     - Learned about Web Designing

 - Day 64 💻
      - Created **My Top 10 Movies Website**